In this article:

 Cost Basis and Net Sale Price Determines the Amount of Capital Gains

-An easy to understand example says a married couple filing jointly who have owned their home 10 years won’t owe any federal taxes on the net proceeds of the home they originally bought for $200,000 unless it sells for more than $700,000.
+An easy-to-understand example says a married couple filing jointly who have owned their home for ten years won’t owe any federal taxes on the net proceeds of the house they originally bought for $200,000 unless it sells for more than $700,000.

-But for more detail, and to determine how much you will pay in capital gains tax, you’ll need to know how to calculate your cost basis and net sale price.
-These are the numbers to plug in to determine the amount of capital gains.
+But for more detail and to determine how much you will pay in capital gains tax, you’ll need to know how to calculate your cost basis and net sale price.
+These are the numbers to plug in to determine the number of capital gains.

 - Cost basis.
-This is the total amount paid to buy the house.
-This includes acquisition costs (origination fees and the like) and capital improvements (renovations, new appliances).
+This is the total amount paid to buy the house, including acquisition costs (origination fees and the like) and capital improvements (renovations, new appliances).

 - Net proceeds.
 This is the final amount the home sold for after subtracting fees such as real estate agent commissions.

-The amount of depreciation varies on the value of the rental property and the value of the depreciation is connected to your personal tax bracket which could be at a beneficial 0% if deployments were involved.
+The amount of depreciation varies depending on the value of the rental property.
+The depreciation value is connected to your tax bracket, which could sit at a beneficial 0% if deployments were involved.
 However, the majority of military families sit in the 10% or 15% nominal tax bracket.

 As a real estate investor, your goal is to maximize profit from your rental property.
-Although typically a strong investment in the long term, your rental won’t always yield money, in fact, you might owe thousands in taxes when it is time to sell.
-There are some workarounds to alleviate the tax burden, especially if serving as an active duty member.
+Although typically a substantial investment in the long term, your rental won’t always yield money.
+In fact, you might owe thousands in taxes when it’s time to sell.
+However, there are some workarounds to alleviate the tax burden, especially if serving as an active duty member.

 Turn Your Rental Property into Your Primary Home

-Moving into your rental home long enough to meet the capital gains exemption requirements is a possibility, but forecasting a long term stay in one home is a difficult feat to conquer while serving active duty.
+Moving into your rental home long enough to meet the capital gains exemption requirements is a possibility, but forecasting a long-term stay in one house is a difficult feat to conquer while serving active duty.